Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 === Recommendation
 #v(5pt)
 Flatten `Union`s before detecting duplicate entries.
-This will make `Union`s more user-friendly, especially when type aliases in deep transient imports are being used, which might lead to unexpected duplicate entries in `Union`s.
+This will make `Union`s more user-friendly, especially when type aliases in deep transient imports are used, which might lead to unexpected duplication.

 Optionally a compiler step can be added to detect duplication of unresolved names in a single level of a `Union`, which might point to the user having made a mistake.